Tommy Thayer: The Spaceman

 After the 2003 performance in Trelawny, Jamaica, Thayer became the lead guitarist for Kiss.
 In 2003, Thayer with Kiss joined forces with the 70-piece Melbourne Symphony Orchestra (all in Kiss makeup) for a concert at the Telstra Dome in Melbourne Australia.
 Recorded and filmed in front of 40,000 fans, a pay-per-view, Kiss Symphony: Alive IV CD and DVD were released worldwide later that year.
 In 2004, Thayer produced the RIAA double-platinum selling DVD set, Rock the Nation Live!, released worldwide in 2005.

-Sonic Boom, the first Kiss studio album in 11 years, was released worldwide in October 2009, debuting at No. 2 on the Billboard magazine album chart.
-Thayer co-wrote three songs on the record, including his own lead vocal debut on "When Lightning Strikes.”
+Sonic Boom, the first Kiss studio album in 11 years, was released worldwide in October 2009, debuting at No. 2 on the Billboard album chart.
+Thayer co-wrote three songs on the record, including his own lead vocal debut on "When Lightning Strikes."

-A new Kiss studio album, titled Monster, was released in October 2012; Thayer co-wrote 10 songs and sang lead vocal on "Outta This World".
-Thayer produced Kiss Rocks Vegas, a Kiss live album and DVD released on August 26, 2016, commemorating the band's November 2014 residency at the Hard Rock Hotel and Casino (Las Vegas) during their 40th anniversary tour.
+A new Kiss studio album, titled Monster, was released in October 2012; Thayer co-wrote 10 songs and sang lead vocals on "Outta This World".

-In 2020, when asked by Guitar World writer Greg Prato, "What do you think your legacy will be with Kiss?", Thayer replied, "My legacy will be a guy who came in, worked hard, and was the glue that kept the band together for a long period of time.
+In 2020, when asked by Guitar World, "What do you think your legacy will be with Kiss?", Thayer replied, "My legacy will be a guy who came in, worked hard, and was the glue that kept the band together for a long period of time.
 I think the kind of character and personality that I have is that of a team player and somebody who can bring people together and bind things together."

+In 2024, in an interview with Andrew Daly for Guitar World, which took place days after Kiss's final December 2023 shows at Madison Square Garden, in New York City, when asked about his time as lead guitarist of Kiss, Thayer said, "I think all Kiss guitar players have had their moments of importance and significance in the band.
+Ace [Frehley] – obviously in the beginning – Vinnie Vincent, Mark St. John, and especially Bruce Kulick, who had an important role in the '80s/early '90s era of the band."

+He added, "I joined at a time when they needed somebody who could pick up the pieces and start a new run, so to speak.
+Sure, there was criticism.
+There always is, particularly in that case; but I felt like I’ve grown and evolved through the years.
+It's worked out well for everyone."

+When reminded that he was the youngest member of Kiss, Thayer spoke on his plans post-Kiss, revealing, "I’m not completely ready to retire yet; I have ideas and certainly options on the table.
+I'm not thinking of continuing to play in another band or that sort of thing – that doesn't appeal to me.
+But I look forward to an exciting future, working hard and being a part of good things going forward."